global-asp/asp-source/en/0304_greedy-kiundu.md

 village.
 He looked around and saw that
 the party had not yet started.
-“I will go back to Nyamani and return to Katumbi later,” Kiundu decided.
+"I will go back to Nyamani and return to Katumbi later," Kiundu decided.

 ##